National Library of Scotland logo

 About the project

-The project operates on several levels.
+The project operated on several levels.

 1. Inspection: Bringing together geo-referenced maps in a single place enables change over time to be identified by overlaying maps of different periods.
 Distance, area and altitude are built in features.